unmannedlab/Colosseum/docs/upgrade_apis.md

 Here setup_path.py should exist in your folder and it will set the path of `airsim` package in `PythonClient` repo folder.
 All examples in PythonClient folder uses this method.

-## Using AirSim Classes
+## Using Colosseum Classes
-As we have everything now in package, you will need to use explicit namespace for AirSim classes like shown below.
+As we have everything now in package, you will need to use explicit namespace for Colosseum classes like shown below.

 Instead of,